Absorbing Others’ Energy: The Hidden Curse of Empaths

 Be Curious

 Sometimes people want to be heard, regardless of their assumptions.
-Curiosity about the other person’s feelings and how they’re affected can help you differentiate them from yours.
+Curiosity about the other person’s feelings and how they’re affected can help you distinguish them from your own.
 Ask about someone else’s problems instead of assuming their mood.
-Curiosity about someone’s experience helps them process it through sharing, which can bring you closer.
+Curiosity about someone’s experience allows them to process it through sharing, which can bring you closer.

 TAKEAWAY